 - Nursing 7338.03 Advanced Nursing Practice in Pediatric Primary Care Practicum III

-Our specialty provides preceptors in a wide variety of geographic locations and clinical sites throughout Ohio.
-These include Nationwide Children's Hospital, the Cleveland Clinic, ad many private practices and health centers.
-Clinical experience meets the requirements for certification as a Pediatric Nurse Practitioner.
+Our specialty has clinical partners in a wide variety of geographic locations and clinical sites throughout Ohio.
+These include Nationwide Children's Hospital and many private practices and health centers.
+Clinical experience meets the requirements for certification as a Certified Pediatric Nurse Practitioner in Primary Care (CPNP-PC).
 Twelve to 16 hours per week of precepted clinical practice are required during each Nursing 7338 course.
-Students must complete 600 hours of precepted clinical experience, including the care of well children, children with common acute illnesses, and children with stable chronic conditions.
+Students must complete 600 hours of precepted clinical experience, including the care of well children, children with common acute illnesses and children with stable chronic conditions.

 A sample curriculum for the traditional master's full-time and part-time options, as well as the graduate entry option can be found in the master's in nursing handbook.
 A sample curriculum for the BSN to DNP can be found in the DNP handbook.